22nd Street Station Area Bold Vision

 The area around the 22nd Street SkyTrain Station is identified in the Official Community Plan (OCP) as an area intended to accommodate higher density development, with good access to transit and amenities.

 In response to New Westminster City Council’s declaration of the climate emergency, a new approach has been endorsed for planning for the area surrounding the 22nd Street SkyTrain Station: to create a Bold Vision for a Climate Friendly Future.
 This vision will show how the area can transform into a climate friendly neighbourhood – where the way people live makes a real difference for climate action.

-Bold Vision Update - JAnuary 2023
+Bold Vision Update - July 2023

 New applications for rezoning for development projects will not be recommended to Council until this work is complete.
 Development under existing zoning entitlements continues to be permitted.